randomecho/movetolexky/README.md

 Mapping and marking amenities, facilities and points of interest that may be helpful in picking an area of Lexington, Kentucky to move to.

+The map shows location points, lines and area segments for such things as:

+- Fault lines
+- Hospitals
+- Libraries

 ## Sources

 - [Lexington's Open Data Portal](http://data.lexingtonky.gov/)